kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 source-pod   1/1     Running   0          11s
 ```

-Verify that the sample data has been created in `/source/data` directory for `source-pod` pod
-using the following command,
+Verify that the sample data has been created in `/source/data` directory for `source-pod` pod using the following command,

 ```bash
 $ kubectl exec -n demo source-pod -- cat /source/data/data.txt
 sample_data
 ```

-## Backup
+## Prepare Backend

-Now, we are going to taking `VolumeSnapshot` of the PVC `source-pvc` using KubeStash.
-We have to create a `Secret` and a `BackupStorage` object with access credentials and backend information respectively.
+Now, we are going to take `VolumeSnapshot` of the PVC `source-pvc` using KubeStash.
+We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
+If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).

-**Create Storage Secret:**
+**Create Secret:**

-Let's create a Secret named `gcs-secret` with access credentials of our desired GCS backend,
+Let's create a `Secret` named `gcs-secret` with access credentials of our desired GCS backend,

 ```bash
 $ echo -n '<your-project-id>' > GOOGLE_PROJECT_ID